hugsy/gef/docs/api/gef.md

 ```

 `register_architecture` is **DEPRECATED** and will be removed in the future.
- Using the decorator `register_architecture` is unecessary
+ Using the decorator `register_architecture` is unnecessary

 ---